typesafehub/conductr-doc/src/main/play-doc/developer/DeployingBundles.md

 > The host running sbt in this example must have access to the ConductR daemon ports.
 Please see  [[Cluster security considerations|ClusterSetupConsiderations#Cluster-security-considerations]] for further information on controlling cluster access.

 That is all that is required in essence.
 For more information head out to the [documentation](https://github.com/sbt/sbt-conductr/blob/master/README.md) of `sbt-conductr`.

+## Generating an installation script

+An installation script can be conveniently generated for your project.
+Just like the `install` command, a `generateInstallationScript` command will introspect your project for bundles and associated configurations and then generate a bash based script.
+You are encouraged to copy this script and tailor it so that you can conveniently deploy your project's bundles to production and other environments.